pyvisa/pyvisa/docs/source/introduction/example.rst

    >>> keithley.write("trace:feed sense1; trace:feed:control next")

 Okay, now the instrument is prepared to do the measurement.
-The next three lines make the instrument waiting for a trigger pulse, trigger it, and wait until it sends a "service request"::
+The next three lines make the instrument wait for a trigger pulse, trigger it, and wait until it sends a "service request"::

    >>> keithley.write("initiate")
    >>> keithley.assert_trigger()
    >>> keithley.wait_for_srq()

-With sending the service request, the instrument tells us that the measurement has been finished and that the results are ready for transmission.
+By sending the service request, the instrument tells us that the measurement has been finished and that the results are ready for transmission.
 We could read them with `keithley.query("trace:data?")` however, then we'd get: